“Whatever you might say the object “is”, well it is not” (Korzybski)

 "A great deal of our human problems, confusions, conflicts, and violence, at diverse levels - personal, interpersonal, societal, and international - can be attributed to our use of "is" in the identification and predication mode" (Milton Dawes)

 It has become fashionable to insist on many sorts of identity and identification.
-However, as Korzybski and others have emphasized, we cannot find an identity of word and object, map and territory, object or territory and reality.
+However, as Korzybski and others have emphasized, we cannot find an identity of word and object, map and territory.
 Thus, words and language can give us only a pale reflection of reality, which ultimately remains unnamable.
 Disregarding the non-identity of language and reality can lead to negative psycho-logical reactions, conflict, violence, and war.
 Thinking, speaking, and writing with an awareness of non-identity appears healing and healthy.

 Language and Reality

 As he grew older and wiser, Albert Einstein noted: “In my youth I thought Truth can be known.
-Now I think otherwise; now I think, Truth is unknowable and will always be unknowable” (Albert Einstein, quoted by Bhagwan Shree Rajneesh.
-1978.
-The Way of Tao.
-Delhi: Motilal Banarsidass, p.
+Now I think otherwise; now I think, Truth is unknowable and will always be unknowable” (Albert Einstein, quoted by Bhagwan Shree Rajneesh 1978, p.
 100).
-Although many people, including scientists, might disagree, Einstein’s assertion based his assertion on solid evidence: we know about limitations of our perception as a result of the organization of our brain, nervous system and sensory apparatus.
+Although many people, including scientists, might disagree, Einstein based his assertion on solid evidence: we know about limitations of our perception as a result of the organization of our brain, nervous system and sensory apparatus.
 Some species of animals can perceive aspects of reality beyond our direct experience.
 For example, bees can see beautiful ultraviolet patterns in flowers invisible to us; bats can generate and perceive sounds beyond our perception.
 But even if our perception were more truthful, the language, language structure and logic we use to formulate insights, restrict and distort that which is, namely Truth.
 In other words, “human experience gets filtered and mediated by contingent features of human sensory organs, the human nervous system, and human linguistic constructions” (Wikipedia page on General Semantics).
 Linguistic constructions comprise words and the language structure and logic that relate words to one another.
-“Words are probably one of the deepest and most unconscious filters we have” (Falconar, T. 2000.
-Creative Intelligence and Self-Liberation.
-Korzybski, Non-Aristotelian Thinking and Eastern Realization.
-Crown House Publishing, p.VI).
-“Most of us human beings think that we are masters of words; the truth is they master us, we are enslaved by words” (Ibid., p.
+“Words are probably one of the deepest and most unconscious filters we have” (Falconar 2000, p.VI).
+“Most of us human beings think that we are masters of words; the truth is they master us, we are enslaved by words” (ibid., p.
 3).
 They master us in a way that tends to remove us more or less from reality because they fragment the wholeness of reality.
-Through words, “languages have taught us to separate things such as mind and body, time and space, outside and inside (Ibid., p.
+Through words, “languages have taught us to separate things such as mind and body, time and space, outside and inside (ibid., p.
 6).
-But “there is no such thing as an object in absolute isolation” (Korzybski, A. 1958.
-Science and Sanity.
-The International Non-Aristotelian Library Publishing Company, p.
-60/1).
+But “there is no such thing as an object in absolute isolation” (Korzybski 1958, p.
+60/1/see all Korzybski 2010).
 Everything appears interconnected and integrated into an all-encompassing whole, ultimately the whole universe or Kosmos.
-Therefore, “to use words to sense reality is like going with a lamp to search for darkness” (Falconar, ibid. p.3).
-Nonetheless, words can be useful, especially if it understood that “words are not the things we are speaking about” (Ibid., p.
+Therefore, “to use words to sense reality is like going with a lamp to search for darkness” (Falconar, ibid., p.3).
+Nonetheless, words can be useful, especially if it understood that “words are not the things we are speaking about” (ibid., p.
 60).
 Words refer to concepts that have been abstracted from the all-encompassing whole.
 Even the particular objects (fragments) they refer to, they cannot cover entirely.
 They cover only an aspect because “an object has many characteristics on different levels such as the macroscopic, microscopic and sub-microscopic.
-Most of these characteristics are unknown to us and so they are not included in the word we give it, the object’s name (Ibid., p.
+Most of these characteristics are unknown to us and so they are not included in the word we give it, the object’s name (ibid., p.
 7).
 "Whatever you might say the object “is”, well it is not"(Korzybski, ibid. p.
 35).
 Hence, we cannot insist on an identity of the word and the object it refers to.
 The word (concept) represents only a selection of some of the characteristics of the object.

 Let me illustrate this with some examples.
 The word that refers to the concept “apple” has been defined by some characteristics of apples such as their development, shape, anatomy, etc. It leaves out many characteristics of apples such as their beauty, brilliance, and interconnectedness with the all-encompassing whole.
 Thus, Magritte painted an apple and below the image he wrote: “Ceci n’est pas une pomme” (This is not an apple).
 This may appear puzzling or nonsensical to many people, but a painting of an apple "is" not an apple, only an image of an apple; and an image of an apple "is" not the same as an apple, it lacks identity with the apple because an image of an apple cannot include all of the characteristics of an apple.
 Like a word, it cannot cover the whole object.
 Therefore, "whatever you might say the object "is", well it is not"(Korzybski, ibid., p.
 35).